nodejs/node/doc/api/n-api.md

 const obj = {};
 obj.myProp = 123;
 ```
-You can do the equivalent using N-API values with the following snippet:
+The equivalent can be done using N-API values with the following snippet:
 ```C
 napi_status status = napi_generic_failure;